- Cubadebate opens its new Web page in English | 20

-The attorney for one of the convicted killers of Chilean diplomat, Orlando Letelier, testified today in El Paso on behalf of Luis Posada Carriles.
-José Dionisio Suárez Esquivel was convicted for conspiring to murder Letelier and his assistant Ronni Karpen Moffitt in Washington, D.C., on September 21, 1976.
+El Paso Diary: Day 41 of the Posada Carriles Trial By José Pertierra The attorney for one of the convicted killers of Chilean diplomat, Orlando Letelier, testified today in El Paso on behalf of Luis Posada Carriles.
+José Dionisio Suárez Esquivel was convicted for conspiring to murder Letelier and his assistant Ronni Karpen Moffitt in

-The María Elvira, Live! show came to El Paso this week.
+El Paso Diary: Day 39 of the Posada Carriles Trial By José Pertierra The María Elvira, Live! show came to El Paso this week.
 Luis Posada Carriles’ defense attorney turned the federal trial into a television talk show.
-The defense called Roberto Hernández del Llano as a star witness in an attempt to impeach the previous testimony of Cuban investigator Roberto Hernández Caballero, who had inspected the bombing scenes in Havana in 1997.
+The defense called Roberto Hernández del Llano as a star witness in an attempt to impeach the previous testimony

 The defendant’s name was barely mentioned in court in today.
 Instead, Judge Kathleen Cardone allowed the defense attorney to put the New York Times, its journalist Ann Louise Bardach and the Republic of Cuba on trial.
 Last week, after 11 grueling weeks and 23 witnesses, the Government rested.
 The prosecution’s final witness was Ann Louise Bardach.
 Now it is the defense’s turn to present its case-in-chief.